-I approached the Chairman of the Women’s Regatta, Miriam Luke, and proposed the idea of doing a site-specific sculpture addressing climate change.
+I approached the Chairman of the Women’s Regatta, Miriam Luke, who had also been nominated at the Sue Ryder Woman of Achievement awards, and I proposed the idea of doing a site-specific sculpture addressing climate change.
 The temporal necessity, the liminality of this historic period in time and the demographic of the event, afforded itself to such a piece.
 She was interested in what I would come up with.
-The idea went through the ‘Bishop Mill’, it came up with a plethora of ideas.
-Then, I watched Question Time.
-One Conservative representative stated that Thatcher was the first person to mention climate change.
-Thatcher, the visionary eco-warrior… It threw me straight back to a visit to the Big Pit Museum in Wales I’d made with my daughter, where there was a 1984 picket-line caravan with signs in the window such as ‘Coal Not Dole’.
+I came up with a plethora of ideas, and then, I watched ‘Question Time’.
+A Conservative representative stated that Thatcher was the first person to mention climate change.
+Thatcher, the visionary eco-warrior… It threw me straight back to a visit to the Big Pit Museum in Wales, where posters such as ‘Coal Not Dole’ adorned the windows of a 1984 picket-line caravan.
 GOAL NO COAL immediately sprang to mind.
-‘Save the nation’s energy future’, not the 1984 slogan of ‘Coal the energy’s future’.
-Zero Carbon.
-It’s necessary and is going to necessitate legislation.
-This piece started to address this issue.
+‘Save the nation’s energy future’, not, ‘Coal the energy’s future’.
+The piece started to address the issue of Zero Carbon.

 Henley-on-Thames Town Council is in a liminal, potentially, brink ‘Duchamp-Burdenesque’ phase, of declaring a Climate Emergency.
 The sculptural piece, at this stage, began to transform itself to also include messages relating specifically to Henley.
 Considering the demographic of the Women’s Regatta, it also addressed the international student protest movement.
 The significance of Henley to the 1984 Miner’s Strike is evident through its MP of 27 years, Michael Heseltine, who, as Minister for the Environment, closed 31 pits in one day.